 Since then it became a big part of the natural landscape of Rotorua and a walk through this beautiful forest definitely won’t disappoint.
-The hikes are only few minutes away from the town centre and easy accessible by car.
+The hikes are only a few minutes away from the town center and are easily accessible by car.

 Rotorua was the first place where I tried rafting and I was hooked.
-I could hardly contain my excitement when we were about to glide down the world-renowned 7 metre Tutea Falls, the Highest Commercially Rafted Waterfall in the World!
+I could hardly contain my excitement when we were about to glide down the world-renowned 7-meter Tutea Falls, the Highest Commercially Rafted Waterfall in the World!

 I am not going to lie, it was a bit scary, but my team all managed to stay in the raft.

-It’s the perfect stop on your way towards Taupo which is next on the itinerary.
-Wai-O-Tapu thermal wonderland is home of the Champagne Pool, which you have probably already seen on some pictures whilst researching information about New Zealand.
+It’s the perfect stop on your way toward Taupo which is next on the itinerary.
+Wai-O-Tapu thermal wonderland is home to the Champagne Pool, which you have probably already seen in some pictures whilst researching information about New Zealand.

 Tamaki Maori Village